header hwhouse

 1908

 "On a trip to England in 1908.
 C.H.
-Izard, of Wellington, purchased the property from the absentee owners - two maiden ladies - and leased it to Mr Scott, who ran a pig-farm.
+Izard, of Wellington, purchased the property from the absentee owners - two maiden ladies - [Most likely Mrs Margaret Brown and her single daughter who lived with her] and leased it to Mr Scott, who ran a pig-farm.
 Mr Jillet, of Titahi Bay, succeeded him, and then Mssrs Dymocks Ltd, purchased the property for stock, Mr Pender, senior, being a caretaker."

 Book - Carman Arthur H, 1982 (reprint) Tawa Flat and the Old Porirua Road,1840-1955 p71